WeAreNati/Divide-ERC20-by-multiplier-for-VERUS/README.md

 $NATI has a circulating supply of 33 Trillion.
 (3,300,000,000 max NATI.vETH supply is in debate)

 The Proxy Bridge should store the ERC20 Token.
 In this case NATI or GNATI for testing.
-The contract will send a newly created token to the Verus Bridge and convert to NATI.vETH in the receivers R-address.. (or I-address??)
+The contract will send a newly created token to the Verus Bridge to be conveted into NATI.vETH to the users R-address.. (or I-address??)

 When a user wants to convert back, NATI.vETH should be sent to the contract where the contract will send the NATI.vETH to the bridge and the correct amout of $NATI should be sent to the users ETH address.